Pami-1/Pami/README.md

-# Pami: A Two-step Purification Approach for Machine Learning-based Vulnerability Detection
+# Pami: A Two-step Purification Approach for Machine Learning-based Vulnerability